JonnyDavison/blokz/README.md

 N.B - it may take a few minutes to build/deploy

+## Future Versions
+Future versions to include
+- Lives
+    - A set number of lives as levels increase to allow the user a 2nd chance at winning
+- Levels
+    - Different difficulty settings as you complete each round to increase difficulty.
+This could entail, making the ball faster, the 'slider' smaller, and a larger number of smaller blocks, alone and in combination.

 ## Credits & Acknowledgements
 ### Code
 Support and resources found at
 - [Stack Overflow](https://stackoverflow.com/)